Skip to main content

 • Due to overlap prevention rules, at most one policy will match any given transaction

-• A policy matches when the transaction’s direction, risk level (CipherOwl) or risk score (Elliptic), and amount range match the policy’s criteria
+• A policy matches when the transaction’s direction, risk level, and amount range match the policy’s criteria

 • When a match is found, Screening executes that policy’s action